alinaivanovaoff/cordic/README.md

 # cordic
-CORDIC algorithm for calculate amplitude and phase for complex value
+CORDIC algorithm for calculation of amplitude and phase of complex value